Multiplicative Reweighting for Robust Neural Network Optimization: Theoretical Analysis

-This simple logistic regression example clearly shows the benefit of adding MW since the loss of GD alone converges to a solution with a non-zero loss while adding MW yields that the solution behaves like running GD with clean labels.
+This simple logistic regression example clearly shows the benefit of adding MW as the loss of GD alone converges to a solution with a non-zero loss while adding MW yields that the solution behaves like running GD with clean labels.

-{\bf Linear Regression.} We turn to discuss a linear regression case, namely, minimizing the least squares (LS) loss of a linear model.
+{\bf Linear regression.} We turn to discuss a linear regression case, namely, minimizing the least squares (LS) loss of a linear model.
+We show the benefits of MR when combined not only with a GD learning procedure (as in \cref{alg:gd_mw}) but also with LS.
 Recently, it was shown empirically that optimizing a classification DNN with LS is as good as learning it with the common log-loss \cite{muthukumar2020classification}.
-Furthermore, \citet{poggio2020implicit} found theoretically an appealing implicit regularization for learning DNN this way.
+Furthermore, it is shown to provide an appealing implicit regularization \cite{poggio2020implicit}.

-Here also $x_i = y_i \in \{\pm1\}$, but the noisy ``labels'' are $\bs{\yT} = \bs{y} + \bs{\epsilon}$, where $\epsilon_i = {\pm\epsilon}$ for $k\in I_{cr}$ and $\epsilon_i = 0$ for $i\notin I_{cr}$ .
+Here also $x_i = y_i \in \{\pm1\}$, but the noisy ``labels'' are $\bs{\yT} = \bs{y} + \bs{\epsilon}$, where $\epsilon_i = {\pm\epsilon}$ for $i\in I_{cr}$ and $\epsilon_i = 0$ for $i\notin I_{cr}$.
 For example, if $x_1 = y_1 = -1$ and $\epsilon_1 = 2$ then $\yT_1 = 1$, which corresponds to label flipping.
 In this part, for a non-negative diagonal matrix $\bs{A}$, we use $\bs{\sqrt{A}}$ to denote applying an element-wise square-root on its entries.

 As LS has a closed form solution for linear regression, we use it and compare to it instead of to GD.
 For MR, our learning procedure alternates between updating a Weighted Least Square (WLS) solution and updating the weights as described in \cref{alg:ls_mw}.
-The loss this algorithm encounters at each step should be weighted according to $p_t$ and thus, it uses LS solution of $\bs{x\sqrt{P_t}}$ and $\bs{\sqrt{P_t}\yT}$ to update $\theta_t$.
+The loss this algorithm encounters at each step is weighted according to $p_t$ and thus, it uses LS solution of $\bs{x\sqrt{P_t}}$ and $\bs{\sqrt{P_t}\yT}$ to update $\theta_t$.
+In this case, we do not limit the examples weights ($\mu=N$).

-We show the benefits of MR when combined not only with a GD learning procedure (as done in \cref{alg:gd_mw}) but also with LS.
 We show in the next theorem that in our setup, \cref{alg:ls_mw} manages to eliminate all noisy examples and converges to the optimum of the clean problem $\theta^\star = 1$.